kmooney/kmooney.github.io/_drafts/2015-06-21-the-wrong-tool-for-the-job-tetris-microservices.markdown

 ![Diagram for new Tetrislike](/img/tetris-microservice/tetris-microservice-overview.png)

 OK!  *So that said*, we will be using microservices to implement a Tetris.
-To maximize the potential for catastrophe, I will be writing this in a heterogeneous language environemnt with at least one language I've never really used before.
+To maximize the potential for catastrophe, I will be writing this in a heterogeneous language environment with at least one language I've never really used before.

 One of the microservices will be written in Go, one in Ruby and I'll write another part of the game in Python, my go-to language.